-The BIF Market is organised by Peymey Diffusion and takes place during the Brussels International Fantastic Film Festival (BIFFF).
+The BIF Market is organized by Peymey Diffusion and occurs during the Brussels International Fantastic Film Festival (BIFFF).

-More and more, Brussels, as well as Belgium is geared towards cinema.
+More and more, Brussels, as well as Belgium is geared toward cinema.
 It not only offers various production services (support and logistics during shooting, pre-and post-production), it also offers numerous regional and federal support mechanisms (Tax Shelter, Screen Funds, etc).
-The success of these developments is easily proven by the increase of Belgian co-productions.
+The success of these developments is easily proven by the increase in Belgian co-productions.

-And genre film is no exception.
+And genre films are no exception.
 During the last couple of years, genre feature films (and series) have gained substantial worldwide recognition.
 Their popularity has grown extensively among audiences and critics around the globe.
-Genre and fantasy films are now drawing the largest crowds (in cinemas, for series and on streaming platforms).
+Genre and fantasy films are now drawing the largest crowds (in cinemas, for series, and on streaming platforms).